-January term is a great time to explore new things, including in on-campus courses.
+January term is a great time to explore new things in courses on-campus as well.
 You can take a course in your major, check out that area you've always wanted to try (like acting, teaching, or philosophy), or test the waters in a field outside your comfort zone.
 There are courses in every department, designed to take advantage of the freedom of J-term for more engaged learning.

 In addition, some January term courses are based in experiential learning that emphasize engagement with the community, individualized projects, service-learning, or creative projects.
 Faculty have designed a variety of these "hybrid" courses, combining the traditional classroom setting with experiential learning.

 Lives that Matter: Vocation, Self, and Service: an exploration of vocation that includes engagement with social service agencies in the Twin Cities; designed to help students connect their own gifts, talents, and vocation with the needs of the world.